truongluan303/geek-pursuit/README.md

 # 🚀 GeekPursuit - REST API for career related scraped data

+### Note: Heroku has removed free tier deployment.
+So the links are not working for now.
+Will soon re-deploy this project on another platform and make it work again🤞

 A REST API enabling developers to get scraped data regarding career stuff easily by just sending in GET requests.
 No authentication needed as well.

 ![scrape](https://media.giphy.com/media/xUPJPuBSBM4GEMb7Ec/giphy.gif)